riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 incremental = true
 ```

-If you have already built `rustc`, then you may have to execute `rm -rf build` for subsequent
+If you have already built `rustc` and you change settings related to LLVM, then you may have to
-configuration changes to take effect.
-Note that `./x.py clean` will not cause a
+execute `rm -rf build` for subsequent configuration changes to take effect.
+Note that `./x.py
-rebuild of LLVM, so if your configuration change affects LLVM, you will need to
-manually `rm -rf build/` before rebuilding.
+clean` will not cause a rebuild of LLVM.

 ## What is `x.py`?